 - a.
-The intent of, actual distribution of, sale of or manufacturing of drugs, narcotics, barbiturates, hallucinogens, marijuana, steroids, amphetamines or any other controlled substance is prohibited. - b.
-The possession or use of controlled dangerous substances, marijuana, steroids or narcotics, including, but not limited to: opium (morphine, codeine, heroin), prescription drugs in possession of someone other than the prescribed individual, misuse of prescribed drugs and every other substance not chemically distinguishable from them (i.e. imitation products, such as bath salts and/or K2) as well as any drug paraphernalia, on campus or in any University (CMSRU)-related premises is prohibited.
+The University (CMSRU) has a long-standing policy against illegal drug use on campus and within the University (CMSRU) community, and that policy does not change with New Jersey's adoption of the New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act.
+Rowan is subject to the Controlled Substances Act, which classifies marijuana as a Schedule I drug.
+Accordingly, the use, possession, cultivation, or sale of marijuana violates federal policy.
+Importantly, Federal grants are subject to Rowan's compliance with the Drug Free Schools and Communities Act, and the Drug Free Workplace Act, which also prohibit the university (CMSRU) from allowing any form of marijuana use on campus. - b.
+The intent of, actual distribution of, sale of or manufacturing of drugs, narcotics, barbiturates, hallucinogens, marijuana, steroids, amphetamines, or any other controlled substance is prohibited. - c.
+The possession or use of controlled dangerous substances, marijuana, steroids, or narcotics, including, but not limited to: opium (morphine, codeine, heroin), prescription drugs in possession of someone other than the prescribed individual, misuse of prescribed drugs, and every other substance not chemically distinguishable from them (i.e. imitation products, such as bath salts and/or K2) as well as any drug paraphernalia, on campus or in any University (CMSRU)-related premises is prohibited.

-6.Medical Marijuana
+6. Medical Marijuana

 - a.
-Medical marijuana, while legally permitted in New Jersey under the "New Jersey Compassionate Use Medical Marijuana Act," is prohibited on Rowan (CMSRU) campuses. - b.Rowan (CMSRU) is subject to the Controlled Substances Act, which classifies marijuana as a Schedule I drug.
-Accordingly, the use, possession, cultivation or sale of marijuana violates federal policy.
-Importantly, Federal grants are subject to Rowan's (CMSRU's) compliance with the Drug Free Communities and Schools Act, and the Drug Free Workplace Act, which also prohibit the university (CMSRU) from allowing any form of marijuana use on campus. - c.
-Thus, although students, staff and faculty who legally obtain a medical marijuana "ID card" from the New Jersey Department of Health and Senior Services are allowed to possess and consume certain quantities of marijuana, doing so is not permitted on Rowan's (CMSRU's) property or at university (CMSRU)-sponsored events (either on or off campus). - d.
+Medical marijuana, while legally permitted in New Jersey under the "New Jersey Compassionate Use Medical Marijuana Act," is prohibited on Rowan campuses. - b.
+Rowan is subject to the Controlled Substances Act, which classifies marijuana as a Schedule I drug.
+Accordingly, the use, possession, cultivation, or sale of marijuana violates federal policy.
+Importantly, Federal grants are subject to Rowan's compliance with the Drug Free Schools and Communities Act, and the Drug Free Workplace Act, which also prohibit the university (CMSRU) from allowing any form of marijuana use on campus. - c.
+Thus, although students, staff, and faculty who legally obtain a medical marijuana "ID card" from the New Jersey Department of Health and Senior Services are allowed to possess and consume certain quantities of marijuana, doing so is not permitted on Rowan's property or at university (CMSRU) sponsored events (either on or off campus).

 Sharing medical marijuana with individuals who do not have a medical marijuana prescription is prohibited.

-Given that the use and/or possession of medical marijuana is prohibited on Rowan (CMSRU) property, any student, staff or faculty member who legally obtains a medical marijuana ID card should contact the Academic Success Center - Disability Resources (students) or the Office of Employee Equity and Labor Relations (staff/faculty) to discuss any possible on-campus accommodations (excluding the ability to use or possess medical marijuana on Rowan (CMSRU) property).
+d.
+Given that the use and/or possession of medical marijuana is prohibited on Rowan property, any student, staff or faculty member who legally obtains a medical marijuana ID card should contact the Academic Success Center - Disability Resources (students) or the Office of Employee Equity and Labor Relations (staff/faculty) to discuss any possible on-campus accommodations (excluding the ability to use or possess medical marijuana on Rowan property).

-7.Alcohol at Campus Events
+7. Alcohol at Campus Events